Microsoft Excel

-Microsoft Excel is a spreadsheet developed by Microsoft for Windows, macOS, Android, iOS and iPadOS.
+Microsoft Excel is a popular spreadsheet editor developed by Microsoft for Windows, macOS, Android, iOS and iPadOS.
 It features calculation or computation capabilities, graphing tools, pivot tables, and a macro programming language called Visual Basic for Applications (VBA).

-Excel forms part of the Microsoft 365 suite of software.
+Excel forms part of the Microsoft 365 and Microsoft Office suites of software and has been developed since 1985.

 Features

 Basic operation

 Microsoft Excel has the basic features of all spreadsheets, using a grid of cells arranged in numbered rows and letter-named columns to organize data manipulations like arithmetic operations.
 It has a battery of supplied functions to answer statistical, engineering, and financial needs.
 In addition, it can display data as line graphs, histograms and charts, and with a very limited three-dimensional graphical display.
 It allows sectioning of data to view its dependencies on various factors for different perspectives (using pivot tables and the scenario manager).
 A PivotTable is a tool for data analysis.
 It does this by simplifying large data sets via PivotTable fields.
 It has a programming aspect, Visual Basic for Applications, allowing the user to employ a wide variety of numerical methods, for example, for solving differential equations of mathematical physics, and then reporting the results back to the spreadsheet.
 It also has a variety of interactive features allowing user interfaces that can completely hide the spreadsheet from the user, so the spreadsheet presents itself as a so-called application, or decision support system (DSS), via a custom-designed user interface, for example, a stock analyzer, or in general, as a design tool that asks the user questions and provides answers and reports.
-In a more elaborate realization, an Excel application can automatically poll external databases and measuring instruments using an update schedule, analyze the results, make a Word report or PowerPoint slide show, and e-mail these presentations on a regular basis to a list of participants.
-Excel was not designed to be used as a database.
+In a more elaborate realization, an Excel application can automatically poll external databases and measuring instruments using an update schedule, analyze the results, make a Word report or PowerPoint slide show, and email these presentations on a regular basis to a list of participants.

 Microsoft allows for a number of optional command-line switches to control the manner in which Excel starts.

 Functions

 Excel 2016 has 484 functions.
 Of these, 360 existed prior to Excel 2010.
-Microsoft classifies these functions in 14 categories.
+Microsoft classifies these functions into 14 categories.
 Of the 484 current functions, 386 may be called from VBA as methods of the object "WorksheetFunction" and 44 have the same names as VBA functions.

-With the introduction of LAMBDA, Excel will become Turing complete.
+With the introduction of LAMBDA, Excel became Turing complete.